Three ways to divorce

 An uncontested divorce application is not a separate divorce application per se.
 When one party files for a divorce and the spouse does not respond or file an answer with documentary evidence within the stipulated 30 day period, the divorce becomes uncontested.
 Once the time has expired, the court assumes that the opposing spouse does not contest the divorce and the divorce becomes “uncontested.”

 Generally, divorce orders become effective 31 days after being granted.
 In countries worldwide, if you have been married legally, you will have to wait until the divorce certificate is granted to marry a new partner.
-Though this is just a gist of the divorce process, getting the right documents, finding the best defence attorney and getting things done in an organized and time efficient manner can be daunting.
+Though this is just a gist of the divorce process, getting the right documents, finding the best defence lawyer and getting things done in an organized and time efficient manner can be daunting.

 For more information on how to get your divorce in a stress free, timely and efficient way call us today at Verhaeghe Law Office 587-410-2500 – we are a reputed law firm specializing in divorce and other civil lawsuits.
 Feel free to visit our homepage by clicking here.